ZiggyCreatures/FusionCache/docs/CacheLevels.md

 In certain situations we may like to have some of the benefits of a 2nd level like better cold starts (when the memory cache is initially empty) but at the same time we don't want to have a separate **actual** distributed cache to handle, or we simply cannot have it.
 A good example of that may be a mobile app, where everything should be self contained.

-In those situations we may wnt a distributed cache that is "not really distributed", something like an implementation of `IDistributedCache` that reads and writes directly to one or more local files: makes sense, right?
+In those situations we may want a distributed cache that is "not really distributed", something like an implementation of `IDistributedCache` that reads and writes directly to one or more local files: makes sense, right?

 Yes, kinda, but there is more to that.